marek-carlisle/chatspace-solo-project/README.md

 * Create a `.env` file at the root of the project and paste this line into the file:
     ```
     REACT_APP_API_BASE_URL=http://localhost:5000/api
+    SERVER_SESSION_SECRET=superDuperSecret
     ```
+    While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
+Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/)
 * Start postgres if not running already by using `brew services start postgresql`
 * Run `npm run dev`
 * Navigate to `localhost:3000`